List of Ipswich Town F.C. records and statistics

 Ipswich Town Football Club are an English professional association football club based in Ipswich, Suffolk.
 The club was founded in 1878 and turned professional in 1936.
 Ipswich have played at all professional levels of English football and have participated in European football since the 1960s.
-The team currently plays in the third tier of English football.
+The team currently plays in the top tier of English football.

 This list encompasses the major honours won by Ipswich Town, records set by the club, their managers and their players, and details the club's European performances.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Ipswich players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records at Portman Road, the club's home ground since 1884, are also included in the list.

 Honours

 Ipswich Town have won honours both domestically and in European Cup competitions.
 The club has won the English League Championship (1961–62) and the FA Cup (1978) and, in European competition, won the UEFA Cup in 1980–81.
 Their last senior league honour was the Football League Second Division title in 1992.